By Jessica Cruz

 The marketing for Save the Children is a perfect example of how to convey a clear and consistent message.
 This organization supports programs providing food, healthcare and educational opportunities to help children survive and thrive around the world.
 It uses a host of different venues to raise awareness, including print ads, direct response campaigns, broadcast and online communications – but their message is consistent whatever the media, “Save the Children – Every One.

-2. A Cause Campaign MUST have a social media presence.
+2. The Campaign MUST have a social media presence.

-3. A Cause Campaign MUST have an attention-grabbing device.
+3. The Campaign MUST have an attention-grabbing device.

 Every organization, including a non-profit, needs to build a distinctive brand with marketing that reflects its brand appropriately.
 In addition, developing a unique device – from special collection boxes to telethons – can help target markets remember your cause by making it stand out from all other non-profit organizations.